 Experience small-town community living in a big city suburb.
 Neighbors know, befriend, and help each other.
 When someone loses a cat, people keep their eyes out.
 Pothole outside your house?
 Call the head of Public Works.
 Need recommendations for roofers, babysitters, restaurants, pet care, and more?
 Join one of our active community listservs.
 Participate in our annual Cheverly Day festivities, including our own exciting fireworks.
 Dress up in your finest for the annual Town Prom.
 See your local government in action.
 Attend our old-fashioned Town meetings where civility reigns and issues receive thoughtful consideration.
 Get to know your elected mayor and council members.
 There are many great reasons to discover Cheverly!

 Capitol Hill and Washington’s major federal and commercial offices are only a 15 minute ride from Cheverly’s own Metro station.
 It’s 25 minutes by car via Route 50.
-The Baltimore Orioles are 25 minutes north and the Redskins are just three miles away to the east.
+The Washington Nationals are just a few Metro stops away at the Navy Yard station.
+The Baltimore Orioles are 40 minutes north and the Redskins are just three miles away to the east.
 And just 25 minutes to the east are Annapolis and the beautiful Chesapeake Bay.